-Before you leave for the United States, there are lots of details to attend to – important documents you’ll need, items to bring with you, travel and living arrangements to situate, and practical things to learn about living and training in America.
+Before you leave for the U.S., there are lots of details to consider: important documents you will need, items to bring with you, travel and living arrangements, and more.
+To get you started, here is a list of tasks you must complete before departing:

-- Obtain a passport for yourself (and dependents, if they’ll be accompanying you)
+- Obtain a passport for yourself (and dependents, if applicable)

-- Secure a visa for yourself (and any dependents)
+- Secure a visa for yourself (and dependents, if applicable)

 - Visit your doctor and dentist for a final checkup